stakater/til/websockets.md

 SockJS lets applications use a WebSocket API but falls back to non-WebSocket alternatives when necessary at runtime, without the need to change application code.

+SockJS, the best and the most comprehensive WebSocket browser fallback options.
+You will need fallback options in browsers that don't support WebSocket and in situations where network proxies prevent its use.
+Simply put SockJS enables you to build WebSocket applications

 ## STOMP Protocol

 STOMP is Streaming Text Oriented Messaging Protocol.
 A STOMP client communicates to a message broker which supports STOMP protocol.
 STOMP uses different commands like connect, send, subscribe, disconnect etc to communicate.

+STOMP is a messaging protocol created with simplicity in mind.
+It is based on frames modelled on HTTP.
+A frame consists of a command, optional headers, and optional body.

 ## Technologies